Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

-\begin{corollary}[General small data and Coulomb asymptotics] Let $(F,\phi)$ be a global solution arising from sufficiently small admissible data in Lorenz gauge, without assuming the charge-free condition of Definition~\ref{def:charges}.
-Let $Q_e,Q_m$ denote the (conserved) asymptotic electric and magnetic charges determined by the initial data, and let $F_{Q}$ be the corresponding stationary Coulomb $2$--form on Schwarzschild.
+\begin{corollary}[General small data and Coulomb asymptotics] Let $(F,\phi)$ be a global solution arising from sufficiently small admissible data in Lorenz gauge, without assuming the uncharged condition of Definition~\ref{def:charges}.
+Let $Q_e$ denote the (conserved) asymptotic electric charge determined by the initial data, and let $F_{Q}$ be the corresponding stationary Coulomb $2$-form on Schwarzschild.
 Then the radiative remainder

-is charge-free and satisfies the same pointwise decay estimates as in Corollaries~\ref{thm:far-decay} and~\ref{thm:near-horizon} (with $F$ replaced by $\widetilde F$).
-In particular, $F$ converges pointwise to $F_Q$ as $v\to+\infty$ along outgoing null hypersurfaces. \end{corollary}
+is uncharged and satisfies the same pointwise decay estimates as in Corollaries~\ref{cor:far-decay} and~\ref{cor:near-horizon} (with $F$ replaced by $\widetilde F$).
+In this case, $F$ converges pointwise to $F^{\mathrm C}_{Q_e}$ as $v\to+\infty$ along outgoing null hypersurfaces. \end{corollary}

-\begin{proof} The Coulomb field $F_Q$ is a stationary sourceless Maxwell solution on Schwarzschild with charges $(Q_e,Q_m)$.
-Since the Maxwell equation is linear in $F$, the remainder $\widetilde F=F-F_Q$ satisfies the same Maxwell equation with source $J(\phi)$ and has vanishing asymptotic charges.
-Applying Corollaries~\ref{thm:far-decay} and~\ref{thm:near-horizon} to $(\widetilde F,\phi)$ yields the stated decay for $\widetilde F$. \end{proof}
+\begin{proof} The Coulomb field $F^{\mathrm C}_{Q_e}$ is a stationary sourceless Maxwell solution on Schwarzschild with electric charge $Q_e$.
+Since the Maxwell equation is linear in $F$, the remainder $\widetilde F=F-F^{\mathrm C}_{Q_e}$ satisfies the same Maxwell equation with source $J(\phi)$ and has vanishing asymptotic electric charge.
+Applying Corollaries~\ref{cor:far-decay} and~\ref{cor:near-horizon} to $(\widetilde F,\phi)$ yields the stated decay for $\widetilde F$. \end{proof}